urkud/SardMoreira/README.md

 However, I almost never cleaned up parts of the code that I found to be suboptimal *after* they were written.

-### `ContDiffMoreiraHolderOn`

-I think that we should get rid of this predicate.
-It attaches an open neighborhood to the interesting set for no good reason.

-We may want to have a predicate saying that a function is `ContDiffMoreiraHolderAt` at every point of a set.
-What would be a good name?

-A PR to this repo deleting `ContDiffMoreiraHolderOn` would be very welcome.
-AFAICT, the only slighlty challenging part is rewriting a lemma in [ImplicitFunction](./SardMoreira/ImplicitFunction.lean).

 ## Implicit function theorem

 In [ImplicitFunction](./SardMoreira/ImplicitFunction.lean), I define [`implicitFunctionDataOfComplementedKerRange`](https://urkud.github.io/SardMoreira/docs/SardMoreira/ImplicitFunction.html#HasStrictFDerivAt.implicitToOpenPartialHomeomorphOfComplementedKerRange)